Posts tagged “Social Media”

 There are only two ways I can get information about who’s visiting this site: Google Analytics (anonymous) and comments.
 The lack of precision is my bugaboo.
 Along with the fact that social media is largely dependent on numerical averaging vs. real “reader/viewer/listener/visitor” stats about “real humans.”
 (Back to Jaron Lanier).
 Alas, what we get more than anything with social media is spam.
 Put yourself “out there” and the “there” bites back.
 (I delete around 10 per day.)

 The Internet has changed the world.
 Literally.
 And social media is one of the outcomes.
 It’s certainly here to stay.
 But it’s also certainly far from fully formed.
 (Infancy would not be a stretch.)
 When a client asks for links to FB, Twitter, blogs, etc. on their new Web site, I always ask, “Who’s going to maintain them?”
 “Who’s going to keep the content fresh?”
 “Who’s going to make sure your spiders are up to date?”
 Hardly anyone ever knows the answers to those questions.

-Available on Amazon Kindle, B&N Nook and Apple iBooks.
+Available on Amazon Kindle, B&N Nook Books and Apple iBooks.

 Click your topic of interestAbout Writing Advertising Audience Branding Business Acquisition Copywriting Creative writing Differentiation Economics Effective Marketing Effective Writing Links Marketing How-to Media Privacy public relations Quality Content Social Media Target Marketing The Writing Life web copy web writing writing for sales